Welcome to the Pinnacle Group Limited’s privacy notice.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Identity Data includes first name, maiden name, last name, username or similar identifier.
+- Identity Data includes first name, maiden name, last name, username or similar identifier, or footage.

 - Contact Data includes email address, telephone number and postal address.

-- Special Category Data includes your faith, ethnic background, health or disability issues where this is provided by you voluntarily.
+- Special Category Data includes your faith, ethnic background, vulnerability status, health or disability issues where this is provided by you voluntarily or a relevant third party.

-- Financial Data includes your bank account and payment card details and details of your income in connection with any eligibility requirements (typically we will not have any access to your card details, and these will only be available to our payment processing service provider).
+- Financial Data includes your bank account and payment card details, payee name and details of your income in connection with any eligibility requirements (typically we will not have any access to your card details, and these will only be available to our payment processing service provider).

-- Transaction Data includes details about payments to and from you and other details of services you have purchased from us or through us on behalf of a third party.
+- Transaction Data includes details about payments to and from you, details of any payments made to you facilitated by us and other details of services you have purchased from us or through us on behalf of a third party.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.